 - Touching any surface, from workout equipment to shared soap or ointment, that’s contaminated with MRSA

 Coaches and athletic directors at every level of play trust Hibiclens to help prevent skin infections.
 That’s because Hibiclens has been proven to be effective2 and is as simple and easy to use as any liquid soap.3 In addition to binding to the skin and leaving a layer of protection (without any sticky residue), Hibiclens is:

 - Fast-acting – begins killing germs on contact4

 The CDC lists five steps to take if you think an athlete might have a skin infection:

 - Refer athletes with possible infections to a healthcare provider such as a team physician, athletic trainer, school nurse or primary care doctor.
 If the athlete is younger than 18 years old, notify parents/guardians about the possible infection

 - Instruct the athletes with a potential or confirmed staph infection or open wound to avoid using whirlpools or therapy pools not cleaned between athletes and other common-use water facilities like swimming pools until infections and wounds are healed

 - Review and implement cleaning and disinfecting guidance

 - Educate athletes about ways to prevent spreading the infection.
-Make sure supplies are available to comply with prevention measures, including bandages for covering wounds and a proven antiseptic cleanser such as Hibiclens in the shower and at sinks
+Make sure supplies are available to comply with prevention measures, including bandages for covering wounds and a proven antiseptic cleanser such as Hibiclens

 - Consider excluding the athlete from participation until evaluated by a healthcare provider